Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

 In August 2023, I created 2 blog posts on Metadata Driven Pipelines with Fabric.
 Both involve landing the data in a Fabric Lakehouse and building a Star Schema for the Gold Layer.
 [The first post](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/metadata-driven-pipelines-for-microsoft-fabric/ba-p/3891651) illustrates creating the Star Schema in a Fabric Lakehouse.
 [The second post](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/metadata-driven-pipelines-for-microsoft-fabric-part-2-data/ba-p/3906749) covers using a Fabric Data Warehouse for the Star Schema and why you may want to choose this option.

-This tutorial is a companion to the Metadata Driven Pipelines in Fabric posts.
+This solution guide is a companion to the Metadata Driven Pipelines in Fabric posts.
 The intent is to provide step-by-step instructions on how to build the Metadata Driven Pipelines described in those blogs.
 The reason is 2-fold - this will help you better understand Microsoft Fabric, but also because Fabric is not fully integrated with Git at this time.
 There are no ARM templates to deploy like in Azure Synapse or Data Factory.
 However, when Fabric supports Git integration with Pipelines and Connections, we will create another pattern which will allow you deploy all Fabric artifacts into your own Fabric tenant.

 ## Architecture